 Prerequisite(s): Must have a Social Security number; background check through Family Care Registry.
 In order to work off-site, it is highly recommended that students have their own transportation.
 Due to the nature of off-site work, behaviors, academics (students must have a "C" average or recommendation from the instructor to return at second semester), and attendance policies are strictly followed.

-Text Reading Level - 12th grade
+Text Reading Level - 11th grade

 Optional: 4 hours of Dual Credit is available through MWSU.

 Course Description: This course off-sight training and observation of students at licensed childcare centers, preschools, and local public schools through the 8th grade.
 First year students will be placed at an observation site close to NCC.
 Students can earn 169 hours of observation time.
-Activities will include lesson planning and implementation coursework includes child development, child health, safety, learning environments, approaches to learning, CPR & First Aid training, employability skills, instructional practices, assessments, and behavior management.
+Activities will include lesson planning and implementation coursework including: child development, Foundational Elements of Teaching, Professional Educator Responsibilities, Instructional Design & Delivery, Data Analysis, CPR & First Aid training, employability skills, assessments, and behavior management.